ovh/tat/docs/content/tatwebui/introduction.md

 ---

-Tatwebui is only a web application, no backend except a HTTP Server for serving js/html/css files.
+Tatwebui is a web application, with a nodejs HTTP Server for serving js/html/css files.
 This application requests Tat Engine for all actions:

 * Rights Controls, Users & Groups